Nico2046/Kerr-newman-black-hole/README.md

 # Calculation of curvature invariants for black hole spacetimes

-  The goal of the project is to calculate the curvature invariants associated with metrics describing black holes, solutions to the Einstein equations.
-To achieve this, we start with the Kerr-Newman metric, which represents the most general solution describing a four-dimensional, stationary, axisymmetric, and asymptotically flat spacetime in the presence of an electromagnetic field.
+The objective of this project is to calculate curvature invariants linked to metrics that describe black holes, solutions derived from the Einstein equations.
+To accomplish this, we initiate the process with the Kerr-Newman metric, which serves as the most comprehensive solution characterizing a four-dimensional, stationary, axisymmetric, and asymptotically flat spacetime in the presence of an electromagnetic field.

-  We begin by verifying that the Kerr-Newman metric is indeed a solution to the Einstein equations.
-Subsequently, in a separate script, we compute the curvature invariants associated with the Riemann, Weyl, and Ricci tensors for this metric.
-Finally, we will deduce the curvature invariants associated with the Kerr, Reissner-Nordström, and Schwarzschild metrics by taking appropriate limits of the Kerr-Newman spacetime.
+Our initial step involves confirming that the Kerr-Newman metric indeed satisfies the Einstein equations.
+Subsequently, in a distinct script, we compute the curvature invariants associated with the Riemann, Weyl, and Ricci tensors specific to this metric.
+Ultimately, we intend to derive the curvature invariants related to the Kerr, Reissner-Nordström, and Schwarzschild metrics by appropriately limiting the Kerr-Newman spacetime.

 The coordinate system utilized throughout the project is the Boyer-Lindquist coordinate system: $(t,r,\vartheta,\varphi)$.
 The metric signature used is $(+ - - -)$.